 Using a natural elevation gradient on the Island of Hawaii, I have investigated how mean annual temperature (MAT) affects the cycling and availability of N to plants.
 I am also working to quantify the effect of mean annual temperature on gross N cycling dynamics and associated soil microbial communities in a temperate forest MAT gradient at the Hubbard Brook Experimental Forest in New Hampshire, USA.
 Finally, I am working to determine the effect of elevated N and phosphorus (P) deposition on soil microbial N cycling in long-term N and P fertilization gradient plots in New Hampshire, USA.

-Functional Genes as Predictors of Nutrient Cycling
+Functional Genes as Drivers of forest Nutrient Cycling

 To better understand the molecular controls on N bioavailability with increasing MAT, I quantified the abundance and expression of the microbial gene amoA, which controls the transcription of rate-limiting nitrification enzymes.
 Our results are suggest that temperate regulates the abundance of this gene, thereby controlling nitrogen bioavailability in soils (Pierre et al. accepted).